gianca1992/url-shortener-fastAPI/README.md

 run ```curl localhost:8000``` to see a test hello message,

 ```
-"Hello from the URL shortener FastAPI python app"
+"Hello from Giancarlo, this the URL shortener API""
 ```

 ### C